NickRumenov/ReactTopPerformancePattern/README.md

 Then the server is listening for http requests on port 8080 and the app is running on the webpack dev server.

+For both modes we have to have linuxserver/mysql container for hosting MySQL DB

 ## How to run it with docker
-We have to two run two images: nodejs/reactjs and linuxserver/mysql
+We have to run two containers form the images: nodejs/reactjs and linuxserver/mysql

 ### NodeJS/ReactJS
 Build the image